Olisthodiscus

 Olisthodiscus is a genus of heterokont algae, present in marine or brackish waters.
 It is the only genus in the family Olisthodiscaceae, the order Olisthodiscales, and the class Olisthodiscophyceae.
 After a long history of controversial classifications, in 2021 it was recognized as a phylogenetically distinct lineage from the rest of ochrophyte classes.

 Description

 Olisthodiscus is a unicellular organism.
 Cells are rounded or pear-shaped, flattened and curved somewhat inwards.
-The cell membrane is covered in scales, fibrils, and bead-shaped protrusions; just underneat the plasma membrane are numerous vesicles.
+The cell membrane is covered in scales, fibrils, and bead-shaped protrusions; just underneath the plasma membrane are numerous vesicles.
 Cells have two flagella: one leads in front of the cell and is somewhat longer than the cell body, while the other trails behind and is equal in length to slightly shorter than the cell body.
 When swimming, Olisthodiscus glides along a substrate and does not rotate.
 Multiple plastids are present, and are parietally located; they contain pyrenoids.
 Olisthodiscus lacks eyespots or contractile vacuoles.
 However, it has a colored globule which is similar to lipid-storing vacuoles of other species.
 Olisthodiscus can produce cysts.